shouravrahman/audioblogai/README.md

 ### Step 2: Configure Environment Variables

-Your hosting provider needs to know your Firebase project's configuration to connect to it from the client-side.
-These keys are safe to expose publicly, as your app's security is enforced by Firestore Security Rules.
+Your hosting provider needs a complete set of secrets and keys to connect to Firebase, Inngest, and Lemon Squeezy.

 In your hosting provider's dashboard (e.g., Cloudflare Pages), find the section for "Environment Variables" and add the following keys.

+#### Firebase Keys
 You can copy these values directly from your `src/firebase/config.ts` file or your Firebase project settings.

 | Variable Name              | Value                                         | Description                                    |
 | -------------------------- | --------------------------------------------- | ---------------------------------------------- |